‘Vanderpump Rules’ Star Brittany Cartwright Says She’s Never Mad At Jax Taylor Now That They’re Engaged

 Brittany Cartwright and Jax Taylor are no longer fighting.

-Following a tough 2017, Cartwright told People magazine that she hasn’t gotten upset with her partner of the past three years since he proposed to her in Malibu, California last month.
+Following a tough 2017, Cartwright told People magazine that she hasn’t gotten upset with her partner of the past three years since he proposed to her in Malibu, California, last month.

 “We just have been so happy.
 I can’t even be upset with him, I can’t stop smiling,” Cartwright said at the James Mae Launch in West Hollywood, California.
 “We’re doing very good.
 It’s just such a happy time right now.”